Developments and Further Applications of Ephemeral Data Derived Potentials: Case Studies

 \subsection{Smoothness and Transferability: Carbon}

-In the context of structure prediction, an MLP should be smooth, transferable, and robust.
+In the context of structure prediction, a machine-learned potential should be smooth, transferable, and robust.
 A smooth potential is well suited to global optimisation, allowing physically sensible energy minima to be accessed from less physical initial conditions.
 The potential must also be transferable to describe these diverse initial conditions with sufficient accuracy.

 Carbon is the essential element of organic life~\cite{Nature-building-blocks} and a building block in many diverse and complex molecules.
 The allotropes of pure carbon are also of continued scientific interest~\cite{SACADA-Carbon-database, Chris-Carbon-group-graph-theory} and machine-learned potentials have been applied to accelerate their prediction and characterisation~\cite{Carbon-GAP-20}.
 A difficult and illuminating test is to generate a potential for carbon which is both smooth and transferable to systems far away from idealised diamond- or graphite-like structures.
 While several transferable Carbon potentials have been developed, they vary significantly in smoothness, as discussed by Qamar \textit{et al.} in the comparison to their smooth ACE potential~\cite{Ralf-Drautz-carbon-ace}, and therefore suitability for structure search.